The Iron Ladies: Reception

-The film grossed 99 million Baht (US$3,000,000) in Thailand.
+The film grossed 99 million Baht (US$3 million) in Thailand, and was the second-highest grossing Thai film of all time behind Nang Nak (1999).
+It also reached number one at the box office in Hong Kong.
 It was the first Thai film to be released commercially in the United States.

 Accolades

-A hit in Thailand as well as the international film festival circuit, the film has been nominated twelve times and won ten awards, including the Thailand National Film Association Awards, Toronto International Film Festival and the reader award of German LGBT magazine Siegessäule at the Berlin International Film Festival.
+A hit in Thailand as well as the international film festival circuit, the film has been nominated twelve times and won ten awards, including the Thailand National Film Association Awards, Toronto International Film Festival and the reader award of German LGBTQ magazine Siegessäule at the Berlin International Film Festival.
 It also played at the Pusan International Film Festival, the San Francisco Asian American Film Festival, the Miami Gay and Lesbian Film Festival, the Los Angeles Asian Pacific Film Festival, the Seattle International Film Festival, the San Francisco International Lesbian and Gay Film Festival and the Swedish International Comedy Film Festival.